 We welcome suggestions to improve this leaflet.
-Please complete this short survey: surveymonkey.co.uk/r/testmain or scan the QR code with your mobile.
+Please complete this short survey at: surveymonkey.co.uk/r/testmain.
+Or by scanning this QR code with your mobile:

-If you have any general comments, please email them to: patientinformation@rcoa.ac.uk.
+If you have any general comments, please email them to: patientinformation@rcoa.ac.uk rcoa.ac.uk